Adapted from Bedsider.org

 Cost: Depending on where you get them, $0-$5 a piece.
 Read more about the cost of an internal condom.

 A diaphragm is a shallow, dome-shaped cup made of silicone.
 (Honestly, it looks like Meg Griffin's hat on The Family Guy.
 Except it's only a few inches in diameter.)
-You insert the diaphragm into your vagina.
-Then it covers your cervix and keeps sperm out of your uterus.
-One super important thing to remember: for a diaphragm to work effectively, you need to use it with spermicide.
+It is inserted into the vagina.
+Then it covers the cervix and keeps sperm out of your uterus.
+One super important thing to remember: for a diaphragm to work effectively, it must be used with spermicide.

-Here's the breakdown: Effective immediately, can be put in hours before sex, doesn't affect your hormones.
+Here's the breakdown: Effective immediately, can be put in hours before sex, doesn't affect hormones.

 Effectiveness: The diaphragm's fairly effective—better with spermicide.